GiteshPande/Medblock-V1.0.0/README.md

     ```
     - If you change contents of any contract , replace existing deployment using `truffle migrate --reset`.
     - Deploy the modified contract on remix and change the ABI in src/js/app/js to the `deploted contract` ABI.

+### 5. Running the DApp.
+  #### 1. Connecting Metamask to our local blockchain
+    - Connect metamask to localhost:8485
+    - Click on `Import Account`.
+    - Select any account from ganache and copy the private key to import account into metaMask.

+  #### 2. Starting IPFS
+    - Start the IPFS Desktop Application

+  #### 3. Starting Local Server
+    - Open a new terminal window and navigate to `/YOUR_PROJECT_DIRECTORY/app/`.
+    - Run `npm start`.
+    - Open `localhost:3000` on your browser.

+### Eureka!
+Eureka !
+The DApp is up and running locally

+## Contribution

+We have added a new `FurtherImprovement.md` file please go ahead, read it, review it and drop your suggestions as a PR :smiley:.